JGrana01/uKasa/README.md

        <info>           :  show information about a Kasa device

-discover                :  search the network for Kasa devices devices                 :  show all the devices discovered help (this screen)      :  show this screen install                 :  run the install script
+discover                :  search the network for Kasa devices refresh                 :  re-create the list of all the devices discovered devices                 :  show all the devices discovered help (this screen)      :  show this screen install                 :  run the install script